 Overall, Internet outages are a significant concern because of the many ways in which they can disrupt our daily lives and business operations.
 By monitoring outages and working to prevent and mitigate them, we can help ensure that the Internet remains a reliable and integral part of our modern world.

-OutagesIO helps organizations, MSPs, ISPs, and IT by automatically documenting internet outages and service disruptions with historical data.
+We help consumers, small business, MSP’s, ISP’s, and other IT organizations by automatically documenting internet outages and service disruptions with historical data.
 It provides a more granular and localized view of internet issues over centralized monitoring, allowing users to understand exactly where problems are occurring, which providers are involved, and how they impacted specific areas.

-The data provided by OutagesIO is available whether or not providers and network operators willingly divulge the information, and it can be used by employers, remote employees, TeleHealth providers, security services, and anyone who would benefit from gaining insight into internet service performance or receiving quick alerts to problems.
+The data we provide is available whether or not providers and network operators willingly divulge the information, and it can be used by employers, remote employees, TeleHealth providers, security services, and anyone who would benefit from gaining insight into internet service performance or receiving quick alerts to problems.

 One key legal aspect that could arise in the context of Internet outages is finger-pointing, or the assigning of blame to one or more parties.
 When an Internet outage occurs, it is often difficult to determine immediately what caused the problem.
 This can lead to a situation where different parties blame each other, alleging that the other party is responsible for the outage.